Amitmund/images/myPatient/prompt.md

 Patient Profiles & Demographics: Standard digital charts capturing name, age, blood group, allergies, emergency contacts, and insurance details.

-Electronic Health Records (EHR) & Encounters:
+### Electronic Health Records (EHR) & Encounters:

 Timeline view of past visits/consultations.

-Subjective notes (symptoms), Objective findings (vitals like BP, heart rate, weight), Assessment, and Plan (SOAP notes format).
+Subjective notes (symptoms), Objective findings JSON field, so we can add new fields: (Optional) (vitals like BP, heart rate, weight), Assessment, and Plan (SOAP notes format).
+(What is SOAP format mean? )

 Digital Prescriptions: A quick interface to add medications, dosages, frequencies, and duration, which can be generated into a downloadable or shareable summary.

 Lab & Report Uploads: The ability to snap a photo using a phone camera (via the PWA) or upload PDFs of lab results directly into the patient's file.

 Appointment Scheduler: A simple calendar view showing daily or weekly patient slots.

+---

+# Core Features for the Patient Portal